How to Avoid Safety Recordkeeping Errors and Citations

 1904.1 Partial Exemption

-SUBPART C- Forms & Recording Criteria
+SUBPART C – Forms and Recording Criteria

 1904.4 Recording Criteria

-SUBPART D – Other requirements
+SUBPART D – Other Requirements

 1904.30 Multiple Establishments